jmilljr24/StrabismusPDF/README.md

 the written steps and a graphical representation of the parts being put together.

-This program will find matching parts on a given page add matching highlight annotations.
-It will also remember the color of a given part if it was on the previous page.
-There is only one page lookback due to the large number of parts and the limit on number of different colors that are contrasting.
+The backend processing of the pdf's are done in python.
+My repo at https://github.com/jmilljr24/HighlightParts

 The site uses a mix of Tailwind CSS, Turbo Frames/Streams and a PostgreSQL database.

-Deploy to heroku.
+Deploy to heroku with postgresl db.
 No additional configuration needed.